estebanmunchjones2019/plugin-based-architecture-article/Readme.md

-## Digging deeper - An advanced use case in Angular -
+## Digging deeper: an advanced use case in Angular

 This app was developed on top of the [Tour of Heroes](https://angular.io/tutorial) app by [Nikos Tsokos](https://twitter.com/n_tsokos) -member of [Scotland's Angular Meetup](https://www.youtube.com/channel/UCWIfQn9vUayDkzrrDIjdAjg)  & Sr. Front End Engineer at [Symphonic](https://www.symphonicsoft.com/).-

 You can download the app from this [gitHub repo](https://github.com/ntsokos/sam-web-component-plugins) and you can watch this [Youtube video](https://www.youtube.com/watch?v=CjbX5r5gvvo&ab_channel=Scotland%27sAngularMeetup) explaining this app in detail:

 ------------------COMMENT FOR MAX: the embeded video may not be mobile responsive-------------------------------------------

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CjbX5r5gvvo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### App functionality overview

-The main difference between this app and the one shown in the [Angular demo](#Angular-demo) is that `CUSTOM_ELEMENT_SCHEMA` in not added in the `schemas` array in `app.module.ts`.
-Instead, the Web Component is instantiated inside an Angular Component which has an empty template that acts has a host, and uses the `customElements.get()` method, which is a browser API.
+The main difference between this app and the one shown in the [Angular demo](#angular-demo) is that `CUSTOM_ELEMENT_SCHEMA` in not added in the `schemas` array in `app.module.ts`.
+Instead, the **Web Component is instantiated inside an Angular Component which has an empty template that acts has a host**, and uses the `customElements.get()` method, which is a browser API.

 Lets understand how the plugin is gonna affect the view, by looking at the app on the screen.
-The app has the plugin enabled by default.
+In this case, the app has the plugin enabled by default.

 In the main view, if we click on `heroes`: